ibm-cloud-docs/openwhisk/openwhisk_watson_speechtotext.md

 2. Refresh the packages in your namespace.
 The refresh automatically creates a package binding for the Watson service instance that you created.
   ```
-  wsk package refresh
+  bx wsk package refresh
   ```
   {: pre}

+  Refresh output:
   ```
   created bindings:
   Bluemix_Watson_SpeechToText_Credentials-1
   ```

+  List packages to see that the binding was created:
   ```
-  wsk package list
+  bx wsk package list
   ```
   {: pre}

+  Package list output:
   ```
   packages
   /myBluemixOrg_myBluemixSpace/Bluemix_Watson_SpeechToText_Credentials-1 private
   ```

 ## Setting up a Watson Speech to Text package outside {{site.data.keyword.Bluemix_notm}}

-If you're not using OpenWhisk in {{site.data.keyword.Bluemix_notm}}, or if you want to set up your Watson Speech to Text outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your Watson Speech to Text service.
+If you're not using {{site.data.keyword.openwhisk_short}} in {{site.data.keyword.Bluemix_notm}}, or if you want to set up your Watson Speech to Text outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your Watson Speech to Text service.
 You need the Watson Speech to Text service user name, and password.

 - Create a package binding that is configured for your Watson Speech to Text service.
   ```
-  wsk package bind /whisk.system/watson-speechToText myWatsonSpeechToText -p username MYUSERNAME -p password MYPASSWORD
+  bx wsk package bind /whisk.system/watson-speechToText myWatsonSpeechToText -p username MYUSERNAME -p password MYPASSWORD
   ```
   {: pre}

 ## Converting speech to text

 The `/whisk.system/watson-speechToText/speechToText` Action converts audio speech into text.
 The parameters are as follows: